giftpasay/giftpasay.github.io/_posts/2025-05-18-saved-by-preaching.md

 - Expose our deepest thoughts
 - Judge the intentions of our hearts

-Pastor Sael emphasized that the Bible defends itself.
+The Bible defends itself.
 We don't defend the Word-the Word defends itself through all ages.
 Our job is simply to declare and emphasize it.

 ## 3. Preachers Are God's Messengers

-When discussing Revelation 1:20, Pastor Sael explained that the "seven stars" represent the angels (or messengers) of the seven churches.
+When discussing Revelation 1:20, the "seven stars" represent the angels (or messengers) of the seven churches.
 These angels are the preachers of those churches-human messengers appointed by God.

 > _"The seven stars are the angels of the seven churches."_ - **Revelation 1:20**